 Similar to brownies, the fudgy texture of blondies comes from underbaking them slightly.
 They will be gooey in the middle when you take them out of the oven but once they've set properly, they'll be firm, chewy and fudgy.
 If you prefer more of a cakey texture, you can bake them until a toothpick comes out clean.
 If the top is burning before the middle is cooked, cover it with foil.

 I hope you like these lemon meringue blondies.
-If you find this post useful, please give it a share using the share buttons on this page.
+If you find this post useful, please share it with a friend using the share buttons on this page.
 Enjoy!

 Easy Lemon Meringue Blondies